simplybusiness/confluent-kafka/README.md

 * Deploys a Confluent Kafka (Platform) cluster supported by multi-node Zookeeper
 * Happens as a single role for kafka and zookeeper because this is what is supported by the confluent release
 * Enables SSL for authentication and broker traffic encryption
-* Uses systemd for kafka and zookeeper services
+* Uses systemd for kafka and zookeeper services  -- this may need to be changed to old style services depending on if we get to use the latest amazon AMI as latest release offering doesn't support systemd

 # Prerequisites